Skip to main content Skip to main navigation Skip to search

 The key benefits of ADI are:

-• A user-friendly format, with self-serve for airline users to reset their user password online.
+• A user-friendly format, with self-service function for airline users to reset their user password online.

 • Single user log on for airlines, aircraft operators and third-party treatment providers (replacing the former multiuser log on).